sarangu001/myportfolio/README.md

 ----------------------------------------------------------
 ![phishingdetection](https://github.com/sarangu001/myportfolio/assets/91167302/6a7eaadc-fd20-4189-bdbc-177187d7a1b6)

-I have developed an advanced phishing detection system leveraging cutting-edge machine learning algorithms including Random Forest, XGBoost, Multi-Layer Perceptron, and Gaussian Naive Bayes.
-This system was designed to combat the ever-evolving threat landscape of online phishing attacks.
-It utilized a dataset comprising 11,430 URLs, each described by a rich set of 87 diverse features.
+I developed an advanced phishing detection system using cutting-edge machine learning algorithms like Random Forest, XGBoost, Multi-Layer Perceptron, and Gaussian Naive Bayes.
+It analyzed 11,430 URLs with 87 diverse features, combining syntax-based, content-based, and external querying services.
+Feature extraction was optimized with Tableau data visualization.
-My approach for phishing detection was comprehensive, integrating syntax-based, content-based, and external querying services to maximize accuracy.
-To ensure the most effective feature extraction, I harnessed the power of Tableau, a powerful data visualization tool.
-I also conducted extensive experiments with six different datasets, achieving outstanding accuracy rates of 87.7% and 86.6% using the Random Forest and XGBoost algorithms, respectively.
-These impressive results were obtained when utilizing a feature set consisting of 16 hybrid features.
-One of the unique aspects of this project involved the use of mathematical analysis with 3-dimensional features to effectively distinguish phishing URLs from legitimate ones.
-Among the various datasets tested, the dataset containing all 87 features achieved the highest accuracy and AUC-ROC score.
-Notably, a dataset with 49 syntax-based features also yielded strong results.
-Interestingly, content-based features exhibited lower accuracy compared to other feature sets.
-However, feature selection emerged as a critical factor in model performance.
-A hybrid dataset containing just six selected features demonstrated performance on par with the one featuring all 87 features.

-The training model I designed incorporated not only traditional labeling but also phishing and legitimate URL counts as labels.
-This unconventional approach proved to be highly effective in enhancing the system's ability to discern phishing attempts from legitimate URLs.
-The use of 3-dimensional features further pushed the boundaries of detection accuracy.
+Through experiments with six datasets, I achieved exceptional accuracy rates of 87.7% (Random Forest) and 86.6% (XGBoost) using a 16-feature hybrid set.
+Mathematical analysis with 3D features effectively separated phishing from legitimate URLs.
+The full 87-feature dataset and a 49-feature syntax-based set performed best.

-My phishing detection system represents a significant advancement in online security.
-By combining state-of-the-art machine learning algorithms, a rich feature set, and innovative techniques for feature selection and extraction, I achieved remarkable accuracy rates.
-This project underscores my commitment to addressing real-world challenges with creative and effective solutions in the field of machine learning and cybersecurity.
+Unconventionally, I used phishing and legitimate URL counts as labels during training, enhancing detection accuracy.
+My system represents a significant advancement in online security, demonstrating my commitment to addressing real-world challenges in machine learning and cybersecurity.

 2.Decision and risk analysis of wildfires in California: Analyzed data to predict and minimize wildfire risks in real time scenarios.